 Firstly, NubiDo is a cloud based application.
 That means all of your tasks are safely stored on our servers and automatically synchronized and accessible from the various NubiDo apps for the iPhone, iPad, Mac, Windows 10 and Web.

-NubiDo is divided into four logical views, the Dashboard, Workspace, Tags, and Task Calendar, each of which we'll discuss below.
+NubiDo is divided into three logical views, the Workspace, Tags, and Task Calendar, each of which we'll discuss below.

 You'll eventually want to move and organize tasks into more logical lists and projects but having an Inbox helps to gather tasks without having to pre-think about long term list structures.
 Get in the habit of using and reviewing the Inbox often.
 It's a great starting point but can grow quickly so you'll want to keep an eye on it regularly.

 Now that you've got the Inbox ready and filled (hopefully) with tasks, you'll need to figure out the best way to organize the tasks so they make logical sense to you from a structural perspective.
-This is where the rest of the Focus and Collect lists come into play.
+This is where the rest of the built-in lists come into play.